samjulien/blog/_posts/2018-08-15-react-context-api-managing-state-with-ease.markdown

 ### Developing React Apps with Redux

-For starters, we will open our project folder in our preferred IDE and then we will create three files into the `src` folder:
+Now that you have your React app structured and that you installed Redux, open your project in your preferred IDE.
+From there, you will create three files into the `src` directory:

-- reducers.js
+- `foods.json`: This file will hold a static array of foods and their origin.
-- actions.js
+- `reducers.js`: This file will manage the state of the Redux version of your app.
-- food.js
+- `actions.js`: This file that will hold the functions that will trigger changes in the state of the Redux version of your app.

 #### Creating a Reducer in Redux